What is street trading?

 Political organisations and charities

 If your political organisation or charity is giving out literature, it will not need consent.
 If it is selling goods, it will need consent.
-Remember that setting up a stall may be considered as an obstruction by the police.
+Remember that setting up a stall (whether selling something or not) may be considered as a nuisance or an obstruction of the highway and you may be required to remove the structure by the Highways Authority or the police.